The history of the Aboriginal Tent Embassy

 How was the Tent Embassy created?

-Frustrated by years of governmental inaction, four men decided to take matters into their own hands.
+Frustrated by years of government inaction, and angered by the new development, four men decided to take matters into their own hands.

 They created the Aboriginal Tent Embassy on Australia Day 1972.
 The four men - Michael Anderson, Billy Craigie, Bertie Williams, and Tony Coorey - protested this decision, demanding that the government recognise Indigenous Australian ownership of the land.